 - Short term commercial (less than six hours no road or lane closure).

-- All other requests for the occupation of road reserve or community land where there is a possible risk of damage to a community asset.
+- All other requests for the occupation of road corridor or community land where there is a possible risk of damage to a community asset.

 Each application has a fee along with a bond as security for the proposed work.

-The bond may be used to cover the cost of replacing any damaged existing asset, or repair any sub-standard inherited asset if required.
+The bond may be used to cover the cost of replacing or repairing any damaged existing asset if required.
 Further costs may be enforced if damage exceeds the prescribed bond amount.

-All bonds will be refunded when all work and any occupation within the road reserve has been completed to council’s satisfaction and within agreed timeframes.
+All bonds will be refunded when all work and any occupation within the road corridor has been completed to council’s satisfaction and within agreed timeframes.

 Quick step permit application process